-Leneva® For Corns and Calluses
+Leneva For Corns and Calluses

-At OIFC, Dr. Manson uses the breakthrough, non-surgical Leneva® injections to treat ball of foot pain, corn and callus discomfort, and diabetic ulcers.
+At OIFC, Dr. Manson uses the breakthrough, non-surgical Leneva injections to treat ball of foot pain, corn and callus discomfort, and diabetic ulcers.

-Leneva® is a brand new fat grafting system introduced in the United States in November 2019.
-Leneva® injections are a non-invasive way to treat foot pain caused by corns, calluses, and ulcerations due to loss of fat padding.
-As we age, the fat pad within our feet shifts or thins, causing increased pressure points and pain with every step we take.
-This all-natural injectable product consists of sterilized human fat tissue (called adipose tissue) that is placed within a cellular matrix.
+Leneva is a new fat grafting system introduced in the United States in November 2019.
+Leneva injections are a non-invasive way to treat foot pain caused by corns, calluses, and ulcerations due to loss of fat padding.

-What are the intended uses for Leneva® injections?
+What are the Intended Uses for Leneva Injections?

 Calluses and Corns